TobiasgutPrivat/AutoAlteration/ReadMe.md

 For mature functionality or questions to your contribution please contact me on Discord (Tobias2g#5288)

 Your Feedback or Ideas are also valueable, so you can write me that too.

+A guide to implementing Alterations will come soon